 You’ll also find 4K Burst Shooting Mode.
 Enabling this mode can capture 8MP images at 15fps.
 Again, it’s performance is sluggish.

 To enhance the artistic effects of your images, you can use multiple special effects and filters.
-Some of these filters are Cross Screen, DeFog, Dynamic tone, Film Simulation, Fisheye, HDR Art, High Key, Low Key, Miniature, Pop Color, Soft Focus, Toy camera, partial color.
-White balance settings also have a few sub-options to add up in the artistic look of images, i.e., automatic preset and custom preset.
+Some of these filters are Cross Screen, DeFog, Dynamic tone, Film Simulation, Fisheye, HDR Art, High Key, Low Key, Miniature, Pop Color, Soft Focus, Toy Camera, and partial color.
+White balance settings also have a few sub-options to add up to the artistic look of images, i.e., automatic preset and custom preset.
 Custom presets include 2500K – 10000K, fine, fluorescent light (cool white), fluorescent light (daylight), fluorescent light (warm white), incandescent, shade, and underwater.

 To store images and videos, you’ll need a memory card.
 It doesn’t come with the package.